 - Are they adhering to the script or to the processes that an organization wishes to institute?

-But it shouldn’t just be about the things the agents are doing wrong, we can also take speech analytics and use it to complement and recognize when employees are doing a great job and hitting all of those critical KPIs.
+But it shouldn’t just be about the things the agents are doing wrong, we can also take speech analytics and use it to compliment and recognize when employees are doing a great job and hitting all of those critical KPIs.
 It empowers and enables a better form of human connection between the coach and the agent, whether it’s a quality assurance person or performance coach, speech analytics provides data for positive reinforcement.

 Targeted Coaching with Speech Analytics